-The Pima County Flood Control District has provided a Letter of Intent acknowledging sponsorship requirements for the Paseo de las Iglesias Project (included in Chapter XI, Letters of Support and Financial Capability).
+Pima County, the non-Federal sponsor, has provided a Letter of Intent acknowledging sponsorship requirements for the Paseo de las Iglesias Project (included in Chapter XI, Letters of Support and Financial Capability).
 Prior to the start of construction, the non-Federal sponsor will be required to enter into an agreement with the Federal Government that it will comply with Section 221 of the Flood Control Act of 1970 (P.L.
-9 1-61 1), and the Water Resources Development Act of 1986 (P.L.
-99-662) as amended.
+91-611), and the Water Resources Development Act of 1986 (P.L.
+99-662), as amended.